 How long is Outback blooming Onion Good For?

-To prolong the shelf life of blooming onion, simply put them in a glass container well-lined with a paper towel to absorb excess oil.
+Outback blooming onion can remain fresh in the refrigerator for up to 3-4 days if stored well.
+Simply put your blooming onion in a glass container well-lined with a paper towel to absorb excess oil.
 Seal the container tightly with its lid and put it in the fridge.
-Stored this way, blooming onions can stay fresh in the fridge for up to 3-4 days.

 - Peel the onion and rinse under running water